-I am a postdoctoral fellow at HEC Lausanne.
-I completed my PhD in Economics at the University of Rochester in May 2014.
+I am a senior lecturer at the University of Bristol since September 2018.
 My research combines ideas from market design, mechanism design, choice theory, and game theory.

 Papers (click research for all papers)

 Consistent Pareto improvement over the student-optimal stable mechanism (w/ M. B. Yenmez).